DisabledAbel/GitHub-repo-remover/README.md

 - Attempt restore through the GitHub API when available
 - Fall back to GitHub’s deleted repositories page if API restore is unavailable

-## How it works

-This app is a client-side web app.
-There is no backend server.

 ### Data flow

 1. You paste a GitHub PAT into the token field.